rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 ### Contacts

-Rackspace Email allows you the ability to manage their contacts through our Webmail interface.
-Users have the ability add new contacts, import and export old contacts using a **.csv** file, export to various email clients, create groups, and sort through contacts alphabetically.
-Rackspace also allows you to sync your contacts with your mobile device as well with Rackspace Mobile Sync.
+Rackspace Email provides the ability to manage your contacts through our Webmail interface.
+You have the ability to add new contacts, import and export old contacts using a **.csv** file, export to various email clients, create groups, and sort through contacts alphabetically.
+Rackspace also allows you to sync your contacts with your mobile device as well with Rackspace Email Plus.

 ### Calendar

-Rackspace Email allows you the ability to manage their appointments and meetings through our Webmail interface.
-Users have the ability to share their calendar, create personal calendars, import events and add shared calendars within your domain.
-Rackspace also allows you to sync your calender events with your mobile device as well with Rackspace Mobile Sync.
+Rackspace Email provides the ability to manage your appointments and meetings through our Webmail interface.
+You have the ability to share your calendar, create personal calendars, import events and add shared calendars within your domain.
+Rackspace also allows you to sync your calendar events with your mobile device as well with Rackspace Email Plus.

 ### Tasks

-Rackspace Email allows users the ability to manage their tasks through our Webmail interface.
-Users have the ability to create new tasks, manage their tasks, and create a task list.
+Rackspace Email provides the ability to manage your tasks through our Webmail interface.
+You have the ability to create new tasks, manage your tasks, and create a task list.

 ### Notes

 Rackspace Email provides the ability to create notes.
-You can sync your Notes with your mobile device as well with Rackspace Mobile Sync.
+You can sync your Notes with your mobile device as well with Rackspace Email Plus.

 ### Settings

-Rackspace Email provides various options for users to manage their email account.
-While in the Webmail interface, click the menu beside your email address in the top-right corner and select **Settings** to see a list of features and options available for users.
+Rackspace Email provides various options for you to manage your email account.
+While in the Webmail interface, click the menu beside your email address in the top-right corner and select **Settings** to see a list of features and options available.

 #### General Settings: Email options

-- **Display Preferences** provides several options for users to display HTML emails, enable shortcuts, changing your viewing pane and change the number of messages displayed in your reading pane.
+- **Display Preferences** provides several options for you to display HTML emails, enable shortcuts, change your viewing pane and change the number of messages displayed in your reading pane.
-- **New Messages** provides the option to play an alert for new the arrival of new messages and the option to choose how often to check for new messages.
+- **New Messages** provides the option to play an alert for the arrival of new messages and the option to choose how often to check for new messages.
 - **Trash Options** provides the option to move deleted email to the trash or immediately purge upon deletion.

 <img src="{% asset_path rackspace-email/rackspace-webmail/Webmail.png %}" alt="" />